Weefa/MIND/how-to-play-mind.md

 The first player to take the first turn also skips the Challenge step.

 # Running out of cards to draw
-Careful when discarding cards!
 If you do not have enough cards left to draw on your Recover step, destroy one of your Focus counters, and reshuffle your discard pile back into your deck.
+So be careful when discarding too many cards!

 # Playing Thoughts
 As long as you don't exceed your Memory, you may play any number of Thoughts from your hand on to the play area.
 While a card is in play, its Cost is deducted from your total available Memory.